From Babette's Feast · 1987 · Reconstructed

 - Put the veal, calf's foot, onion, carrot, leek, celery, bouquet garni, peppercorns, and cloves in a large pot.
 Cover with the cold water and bring slowly to a bare simmer, skimming the grey foam as it rises.

 - Simmer very gently, uncovered, for about 3 hours, until the meat is falling apart and the stock is rich and lightly gelatinous.
 Strain; reserve the tender veal, diced small.
+Making the stock a day ahead pays twice — the flavor deepens overnight, and the fat lifts off the chilled surface in one clean sheet.

 - In a clean pot, cook the butter and flour together to a pale-brown roux.
 Whisk in the hot strained stock a ladle at a time until smooth.